1xn/wp-avatar-filter/README.md

 ## Download the wp-avatar-filter plugin.
 - edit the example.com URL inside the php code with your URL
-- Create a new folder called wp-avatar-filter in the /wp-content/plugins/ directory.
+- Upload the zip file directly from the WordPress admin interface.
-- Upload the plugin files to the wp-avatar-filter directory, or upload the zip file directly from the WordPress admin interface.
+- Activate the wp-avatar-filter plugin
-- Activate the wp-avatar-filter plugin through the 'Plugins' menu in WordPress.
+- Make sure in Wordpress Settings - Media you have checked OFF the option to organize uploads by date.

 ## Usage